Flutter Entertainment plc Modern Slavery Statement 2022

 Our commitment to preventing modern slavery

-At Flutter, we recognise that modern slavery is a global threat that imposes an intolerable burden on those affected by it and that every step must be taken to reduce the suffering it causes.
+At Flutter, we recognise that modern slavery is a global threat that imposes an unbearable burden on those affected by it and it is imperative that we take every possible measure to alleviate the suffering caused.
 It is incumbent on all organisations to ensure that their operations remain free from this invidious practice.
-We are committed to conducting our relationships to the highest ethical and moral standards and acting with integrity and professionalism in all our activities.
+We are committed to conducting our relationships to the highest ethical and moral standards and we pledge to act with integrity and professionalism in all our activities.

 Scope and coverage of this statement

 This statement has been published in accordance with the Modern Slavery Act 2015 (the “Act”).
-It sets out the steps taken by Flutter Entertainment plc and our subsidiaries during the year ending 31 December 2022 to prevent modern slavery and human trafficking in our business and supply chains.
+It sets out the steps taken by Flutter Entertainment plc and our subsidiaries during the year ended 31 December 2024 to prevent modern slavery and human trafficking in our business and supply chains.
+This is our sixth statement.

 This statement has been approved and adopted by the Board of Flutter Entertainment plc, as well as each of the Group’s subsidiaries that meet this requirement under the Act (as set out in the Appendix).